Call 650 324 2373 | Text 408 520-1585

 All group music lessons are not created equally:

-Harmony Road students learn to play piano, compose and improvise.
-They have their own books, CD's to reinforce their studies at home each week.
-In Harmony Road classes, parents participate fully in each lesson and coach their children at home throughout the week.
-Harmony Road incorporates the rhythm and movement of Orff and Dalcroze, the solfege singing of Kodaly and the child centered learning approach of Montessori.
-Our classes are based on the time tested Harmony Road triangle parent/caregiver, child and trained Harmony Road teacher.
+Amadeus Way students learn to play piano, compose and improvise.
+In Amadeus Way, parents participate fully in each lesson and coach their children at home throughout the week.
+Amadeus Way incorporates the rhythm and movement of Orff and Dalcroze, the solfege singing of Kodaly and the child centered learning approach of Montessori.
+Our classes follow a time tested early childhood philosophy that centers on the dynamic triangle of parent or caregiver, child, and highly trained early childhood music educator working together.

 The incredible musicianship and technical skill that results from this combination results in young musicians who are truly gifted repertory performers and creative composers.
-Harmony Road is rooted in the old European teaching model of comprehensive musicianship, which produced Mozart, Beethoven and Bach.
+Our program is rooted in the old European teaching model of comprehensive musicianship, which produced Mozart, Beethoven and Bach.
 Remember the great composers did not only play the classics, they wrote them!

-Do I need to buy a piano to start Harmony Road Music Program?
+Do I need to buy a piano to start Amadeus Way?

-Although acoustic piano is our first choice, a touch sensitive keyboard can be purchased for teaching the very young (Music in Me & More Music in Me).
-For students in Harmony Road 1 or higher, a digital piano with weighted keys is recommended.
+Although acoustic piano is our first choice, a touch sensitive keyboard can be purchased for teaching the very young (Amadeus Explorers).
+For students in Amadeus Musicians, a digital piano with weighted keys is recommended.
 Fortunately affordable digital pianos are available and can be used until the student is ready for more serious piano study later down the road.

 How does the tuition work?